ExpressGateway/express-gateway/Contributing.md

 Please be courteous and respectful.
 Every participant is expected to follow the project's Code of Conduct.

+# Roadmap
+When contributing to Express Gateway please consider the Express Gateway roadmap and community feedback for features.
+The Express Gateway roadmap is broken into three parts.
+This design enables features to be added with community feedback, transparency and ease based on the stage of consideration.

+1. [FeatHub][eg-feathub] - a list of features that users can vote on so that the project maintainers can prioritize
+2. [roadmap][eg-roadmap] - all features and timeframes being considered, filtering from feature hub and other sources
+3. [waffle board][eg-waffle] - the current backlog and next few sprints leading up to the next release of Express Gateway

+The three parts are designed to filter signal from noise and reduce clutter commonly seen on other open source projects.

 # Contributions

 ## Pull Requests